-As an added bonus, you can also do some good by passing on things you no longer need to someone else who does, or recycling items that would otherwise end up in landfill.
-Try these simple steps around the home to refresh and reorganise your surroundings – and make this year one of your best, and most productive, yet!
+As an added bonus, you can also do some good by passing on things you no longer need to someone who does.
+Or recycle items that would otherwise end up in landfill.

 Do you really need all those kitchen appliances taking up space in the cupboard?
 Honestly?